Department-70/XAI_CODS/README.md

 ### Dataset:
   COD10K-TR[^1] consisting of 6K images (3040 concealed objects & 2960 non-concealed objects).
+  Additional ranking information for COD10K-TR obtained from the CAM-FR[^3] dataset.
   Images are divided into 6 categories (Aquatic, Atmobios, Terrestrial, Amphibian, Other, and Background) and 78 sub-classes.

   Concealed Data Attributes     |  Concealed vs Category